-It’s tempting to clean your ears at home.
+It’s tempting to clean your ears at home, but it's not the best solution to removing earwax.
 Many of us were raised to believe a cotton swab in our ears was a daily personal-hygiene ritual, like brushing our teeth.
-But the truth is, removing your earwax at home can be difficult—and dangerous.
+But the truth is, removing your earwax at home can be difficult—and even dangerous.

 Impacted earwax

-Impacted earwax is when too much earwax builds up in the ear canal.
-Symptoms of impacted earwax may include hearing loss, itchiness in the ear, dizziness, ringing in the ears, earache, a sense of fullness, and even coughing.
+Impacted earwax occurs when too much wax builds up in the ear canal.
+Symptoms may include muffled hearing, itchiness in the ear, dizziness, ringing in the ears, earache, a sense of fullness, and even coughing.

 In most cases of impacted earwax, medical assistance is strongly advised regardless of severity.
 Earwax removal is always performed most safely and easily in a clinical setting, where the ear canal can be viewed through an illuminated tool called an otoscope or auriscope.
 The most common techniques used by doctors are scraping or scooping the wax from the ear with special tools, like a curette, or using an irrigation device (such as a bulb syringe or water from a water flosser) to soften the earwax and flush it out.

-So, why can’t we use similar tools to clean our own years?
-For a few reasons.
+So, why can’t we use similar tools to clean our own ears?
+Well, you can do this, but there are a few reasons why you probably shouldn't.
 First, it goes without saying that we cannot see inside our own ears.
-To properly diagnose and treat ear issues, a medical physician must be able to look inside the ear canal to determine if earwax is impacted, or if there is an injury or infection, before the proper treatment can be prescribed.
+To properly diagnose and treat ear issues, a medical physician must be able to look inside the ear canal to determine if earwax is impacted or if there is an injury or infection before the proper treatment can be prescribed.

 Also, you don’t have the training nor the tools to properly execute earwax-removal procedures.
 “Sometimes what seems like earwax is actually debris from a condition requiring treatment,” said Danica Billingsly, AuD, Assistant Professor of Audiology at Northern Illinois University.
 “It's impossible for you to tell from the outside what is happening on the inside—even with a camera and light, you do not have the knowledge to recognize normal versus abnormal.”